Son of Rambow: Plot

-French exchange students arrive and one of them, Didier Revol, becomes very popular.
-After finding Will's sketch book, he asks Will if he and his acolytes can play in the film, and Will agrees.
-Didier reveals that he has always wanted to be an actor.
-This mushrooms into the whole school being part of the production, and Will being included with the cool sixth-formers.
-Lee does not like this, as he is no longer in control, and finally quits after a fight with Will during filming of the last sequence, which takes place at a disused power station.
-After Will becomes trapped when part of the unstable structure collapses due to Didier's carelessness, and the entire school/crew run away, even Didier, Lee returns to rescue his friend, but uses the excuse that he has come to collect his brother's camera.
-He too gets hurt, and has to go to hospital.
-Lawrence visits him, but is angry about the fact that the camera is broken.
+Didier Revol, a 15-year-old popular French exchange student, finds Will's sketchbook and asks to join the film, and Will agrees.
+This snowballs into the whole school being part of the production, and Will being included with the cool sixth-formers.
+Lee does not like this, as he is no longer in control.
+While filming the last sequence at a disused power station, their tension culminates in a fight, and Lee storms off.
+Due to Didier's carelessness, part of the unstable structure collapses, trapping Will.
+The rest of the kids, including Didier, flee the scene.
+Lee returns to rescue his friend.
+Lee gets hurt and is hospitalised.
+Lawrence visits Lee, but is angry about the broken camera.

-Will's mother, from whom he has struggled to hide his activities, finally realises that her son must be allowed to be himself and her family leaves the Brethren.
+Will's mother, from whom he has struggled to hide his activities, finally realises that her son must be allowed to be himself.
+Her family leaves the Brethren.
 The film is never submitted to the competition as they miss the deadline.
-The French students leave, and while Didier was popular and worshipped in Britain, his own school-mates mock him, and he is actually lonely and isolated.
-When Lawrence looks at Lee's footage he is impressed, and he sees Lee's rant at Will defending Lawrence's neglect and bullying, which was accidentally filmed.
-With Will's help, he adds a part in which he acts himself – including a reply message for his brother.
-When Lee leaves the hospital, he is brought to a cinema by surprise.
-His film is shown before the main feature (much to the enjoyment of the audience) and the two boys reunite.
+Lawrence looks at Lee's footage and he is impressed.
+He also sees Lee defending him when Will condemns his behavior, which was accidentally filmed.
+With Will's help, Lawrence adds a part in which he acts himself – including a message for his brother.

+When Lee leaves the hospital, he is brought to a cinema.
+His film is shown before the main feature (much to the enjoyment of the audience) and the two boys reconcile.